MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/README.md

 # Arduino Uno to IoT with old laptop
 Description: Arduino Uno to IoT without a microchip like ESP8266.
-By building a control panel in an apache server with using arduino-mk.
+By building a control panel in an apache server using arduino-mk.

 # Results: